sage-mt07/rc01/docs/restructure_plan/Core.md

 Documentation will drop references to `KeyAttribute` and clearly recommend using `EntityModelBuilder.HasKey` with LINQ expressions.
 Any lingering attribute examples will be removed.

 ## Motivation
 `architecture_diff_20250711.md` noted the mismatch between current docs and the LINQ-based implementation.
-Aligning with `architecture_restart_20250711.md` keeps guidance consistent with the code base.
+The refresh plan described in `architecture_overview.md` now serves as the canonical guidance.

 ## Scope
 The focus is on documentation and example cleanup.
 If a `KeyAttribute` class still exists, mark it `Obsolete` for eventual removal.